jstreifel-33/horned-beasts/README.md

 * **Number and name of feature: (Feature 1) Filter by Number of Horns**
 * Estimate of time needed to complete: 1.7 hours
 * Start time: 6:07 PM PST
-* Finish time:
+* Finish time: 7:11 PM PST
-* Actual time needed to complete:
+* Actual time needed to complete: 1 hour 4 minutes

 ## Attributions